Donald Trump’s Week, The Best Pundit Reactions: ‘Madman,’ ‘Outright Lunacy,’ ‘All Crazy,’ ‘Sick And Dangerous’

-In just the first three days of this week, Donald Trump has engaged in a series of actions and made numerous statements that were “bizarre” even by his standards, as Vox.com chronicled.
-Trump’s week included an off-the-wall plan to purchase the autonomous island of Greenland from Denmark — and calling Danish Prime Minster Mette Frederiksen “nasty” when she unsurprisingly confirmed that Greenland was not for sale.
+In just the first three days of this week, Donald Trump has engaged in a series of actions and made numerous statements that were “bizarre,” even by his standards, as Vox chronicled.
+Trump’s week included an off-the-wall plan to purchase the autonomous island of Greenland from Denmark, and calling Danish Prime Minster Mette Frederiksen “nasty” when she unsurprisingly confirmed that Greenland was not for sale.

-Trump also made anti-Semitic remarks on Tuesday and again in Wednesday, accusing American Jews who do not politically support him of “great disloyalty,” as The Inquisitr reported.
+Trump also made anti-semitic remarks on Tuesday and again in Wednesday, accusing American Jews who do not politically support him of “great disloyalty,” as The Inquisitr reported.
 And as The Inquisitr also covered, he declared his support for reinstating Russia into the G7, claiming falsely that Russia was expelled because Vladimir Putin “outsmarted” Barack Obama.

-In perhaps the most over-the-top moments, Trump approvingly retweeted a conspiracy theorist who declared him the “King of Israel,” and during an exchange with reporters, Trumped looked to the sky and announced, “I am the Chosen One,” during a 40-minute back-and-forth in which, in the words of The Guardian newspaper, Trump set “a new benchmark for incoherence.”
+In perhaps the most over-the-top moments, Trump approvingly retweeted a conspiracy theorist who declared him the “King of Israel,” and during an exchange with reporters, Trumped looked to the sky and announced, “I am the Chosen One,” during a 40-minute back-and-forth in which, in the words of The Guardian, Trump set “a new benchmark for incoherence.”

-Trump in the exchange with reporters, “swept away all previous Trumpian benchmarks for incoherence, self-aggrandizement, prevarication and rancor,” Guardian National Affairs Correspondent Tom McCarthy wrote.
+Trump, in the exchange with reporters, “swept away all previous Trumpian benchmarks for incoherence, self-aggrandizement, prevarication and rancor,” The Guardian’s national affairs correspondent Tom McCarthy wrote.

 But McCarthy was far from alone in his alarmed reaction to the outlandish and over-the-top statements emanating from Trump this week.
 Republican strategist Rick Wilson, in an op-ed published by The Daily Beast, wrote that Trump had proven himself a “madman.”